 If ON-Bar and ontape are not working, you can use data-migration utilities, such as onunload, the High-Performance Loader (HPL), onpladm, or dbexport, as a substitute for a backup.
-For more information on these utilities, see the IBM Informix Migration Guide.

 Important: None of the data-migration utilities are coordinated with the information stored in the logical-log files and, unlike backups, they do not save a copy of system-overhead information important to the database server.